 Since the first community opened in the UK in 1991, Emmaus has grown quickly.
 There are now 29 communities spread across the UK, with a further five groups currently working to establish new communities.
 The UK is now the largest Emmaus movement outside of France.

-There are now more than 815 Emmaus companions living at communities stretching from Glasgow to Dover.
+There are now more than 850 Emmaus companions living at communities stretching from Burnley to Brighton and beyond.
 Each one has at least one shop or social enterprise, with many running successful cafés, shops, gardening projects and removal companies.

 No two Emmaus communities are the same – each has its own individual personality, providing a set of services which meet the needs of its local area.
 For many, Emmaus offers a welcoming place to visit, to speak with companions, volunteers and staff.